 Payment Plan and Other Options

-- To avoid assessment of late fees, students must enroll no later than Term 1 fee payment deadline and must be enrolled in at least one Term 1 class.
+- To avoid assessment of late fees, students must enroll no later than Part of Term 1 fee payment deadline and must be enrolled in at least one Part of Term 1 class.

 - Review plan budget and payment due dates.

 - Accept Terms and Conditions.